nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004_02_15-MARS_SPIRIT.md

 ----
 ### DATE: February 15, 2004
 ----
-Open Road Song, by Eve 6.
+Open Road Song by Eve 6

 ##### Comment:
 * Driving song, though only did several inches of driving to position in front of rock.